--- One (1) working prototype of a positive data control system

--- One (1) novel design of a system to control data access and movement in synchronization with a data catalog/governance standards
+- -- One (1) working prototype of a positive data control system - -- One (1) novel design of a system to control data access and movement in synchronization with a data catalog/governance standard

-Objective 2.2.a Specific Milestones

-Year 1 Year 2 Year 3 Year 4 Year 5

-Activity 1: Build a POC and demonstration code for a Positive Data Control system layer forcing all the tools read/write operations to synchronize with the platforms metadata tool Setup a test HDFS platform with at least one processing function (e.g Hive), metadata function (e.g Atlas), and security function (e.g Ranger); Build POC with a simple PDC layer where Hive user is forced to go through PDC layer for all read/write operations Modify POC to synchronize Hive operations with metadata layer (Atlas) and security permissions (Ranger) Add APIs to PDC layer to control an additional data transform and one data movement tools Create and give demo of typical use case where PDC controls all user actions

-Clone PDC system to

-create second PDC Demo exchange of data

-Activity 2: Data system.
-Add code to between the two PDC

-exchange between PDC layer to systems with automatic

-PDC systems import/export datasets update of metadata in
+Objective 2.2 a Specific Milestones Objective 2.2.a Year 1 Year 2 Year 3 Year 4 Year 5 Activity 1: Build a POC and demonstration code for a Positive Data Control system layer forcing all the tools read/write operations to synchronize with the platforms metadata tool Setup a test platform with at least one processing function (e.g. Hive), metadata function (e.g. Atlas), and security function (e.g. Ranger); Build POC with a simple PDC layer where Hive user is forced to go through PDC layer for all read/write operations Modify POC to synchronize Hive operations with metadata layer (Atlas) and security permissions (Ranger) Add APIs to PDC layer to control an additional data transform and one data movement tools Create and give demo of typical use case where PDC controls all user actions Activity 2: Data exchange between PDC systems Clone PDC system to create second PDC system.
+Add code to PDC layer to import/export datasets Demo exchange of data between the two PDC systems with automatic update of metadata in receiving system

-conforming to ISO receiving system

-8000-110